-Sionna is in the business of providing investment advisory services to its clients.
-Sionna manages the Sionna Pooled Funds and may use those funds to manage some clients’ accounts under fully discretionary investment management agreements.
-Additionally, a client may subscribe on its own to purchase units of a Sionna Pooled Fund directly, through execution of a subscription agreement.
-Sionna also provides advisory services for separately managed client accounts that invest directly in a portfolio of securities and other investments.
+Sionna is in the business of providing investment advisory services to its clients (“Clients”).
+Sionna manages the Sionna Pooled Funds (the “Pooled Funds”) and may use the Pooled Funds to manage some Clients’ accounts under fully discretionary investment management agreements.
+Additionally, a Client may subscribe on its own to purchase units of a Pooled Fund directly, through execution of a subscription agreement.
+Sionna also provides advisory services for separately managed Client accounts that invest directly in a portfolio of securities and other investments.

-- Referral Arrangements with Affiliated Managers and Third Parties
+Referral Arrangements with Affiliated Managers and Third Parties

 Sionna has no referral arrangements with other parties and does not pay or receive referral fees.

 Investments in Related or Connected Issuers

 A related issuer means a person or company that influences or is influenced by, through ownership or direction and control over voting securities, another person or company.
 Sionna is an independent firm, owned entirely by senior members of the company and is not influenced by any other person or company.
 A person or company is connected to another person or company if, due to its relationships with such person, a prospective purchaser of securities of the person or company might question the other person or company’s independence from the first person or company.
 Clients may invest in the Pooled Funds for which Sionna serves as manager; as such, the Pooled Funds may be ‘connected issuers’ of Sionna.
 If Sionna is recommending a Pooled Fund to a Client, Sionna will disclose its relationship or connection to such Pooled Fund or other connected issuer to the Client and receive the Client’s written consent to the investment.

 Investments in Certain Other Issuers